Sean-McRae/OAuthv1---Signing-Burp-Extension-/README.md

 Current known issues are as follows:

- • Supplied URL parameters are not signed properly thus resulting in an invalid signature.

  • No ability to disable entries.

  • Boolean value in Table is not represented as Checkbox.